 The series progressed through 1996 and 1997.
-At the same time, I began to realize that my own body was in need of more calcium.
-A routine test revealed low bone density.
-I was advised to take calcium supplements.

-I noticed two more parallel physiological/psychological congruencies: Aging reduces calcium in the bones and simultaneously may increase emotional isolation and loneliness among many individuals as the body declines.
+At the same time, I began to suspect that my own body was in need of more calcium.
+Doctors generally advocate that people, particularly women, take calcium supplements as they grew older.
+I noticed two more parallel physiological/psychological congruencies: aging reduces calcium in the bones and simultaneously may increase emotional isolation and loneliness among many individuals as the body declines.
 One may become less physically active, which may cause greater emotional/intellectual separation.